There are many ways to improve your financial situation.

 Imagine the amount of savings if you had a family or partner.
 It’d make this savings even more significant: $450 savings across 4 people is some serious moolah!

 I did this last year: I went and created a ton of storage space for myself with a few 2×4’s and just a few hours of work.
+There are so many ways to DIY simple projects, and even if you don’t know how YET, you can always learn something new, especially with things like step-by-step YouTube videos, books, and internet articles.

 Use the Library